 A smart thing to do is to invest more time in collecting information about your prospect.
 It’s always better to spend more time on one prospect, close the deal and get a loyal customer rather than shoot for many and get zero.
 It’s the quality over quantity rule.

 Another thing to pay attention to, good salesperson use techniques that work.
 Once they managed to close a deal using a particular approach, they’ll try it again with another prospect.
 Of course, it’s important to take into account all the differences and stay flexible.

 Finally being active doesn’t mean working non-stop 10 hours per day 6 days per week.
 Indeed!
 Smart salesmen plan their day, week, a month ahead.
 They work effectively, remember?
 They take breaks, rest and don’t forget about their sleep.

 5. Being eager to learn

 You know what differentiates a top sales specialist from a regular one?
 They are non-stop learners, improvers and they constantly strive for growth.
-Good salespeople follow their favorite blogs, trends, recent news in sales and the world, read psychology etc. They try to stay up to date on the news and be an all-around person.
+Good salespeople follow their favorite blogs, trends, recent news in sales and the world, read psychology, and learn how to automate tasks.
+They try to stay up to date on the news and be an all-around person.
 That’s why top salesman can make a conversation with anybody.